 This gluten-free vegan bread is a hearty gluten-free bread I like to pair with a hearty soup or stew.
 It's tender on the inside, and has a tight crumb.

 - ½ cup millet flour

 - 2 tablespoons ground flax seeds, optional

 - 2 ¼ teaspoons SAF instant yeast (the red package, not the gold)

 - 2 ¼ teaspoon xanthan gum

 - 2 teaspoons organic cane sugar

-- 1 tablespoon brown rice syrup or maple syrup (or honey for non-vegan)
+- 1 tablespoon brown rice syrup (or maple syrup or honey)

 - 12 ounces club soda, at room temperature